zlintz/rabbot/docs/receiving.md

 ## Custom Serializers

 Serializers are objects with a `serialize` and `deserialize` method and get assigned to a specific content type.
-When a message is published or received with a specific `content-type`, rabbot will attempt to look up a serializer that matches.
+When a message is published or received with a specific `content-type`, foo-foo-mq will attempt to look up a serializer that matches.
 If one isn't found, an error will get thrown.

-> Note: you can over-write rabbot's default serializers but probably shouldn't unless you know what you're doing.
+> Note: you can over-write foo-foo-mq's default serializers but probably shouldn't unless you know what you're doing.

-### `rabbot.serialize( object )`
+### `rabbit.serialize( object )`

 The serialize function takes the message content and must return a Buffer object encoded as "utf8".

-### `rabbot.deserialize( bytes, encoding )`
+### `rabbit.deserialize( bytes, encoding )`

 The deserialize function takes both the raw bytes and the encoding sent.
-While "utf8" is the only supported encoding rabbot produces, the encoding is passed in case the message was produced by another library using a different encoding.
+While "utf8" is the only supported encoding foo-foo-mq produces, the encoding is passed in case the message was produced by another library using a different encoding.

-### `rabbot.addSerializer( contentType, serializer )`
+### `rabbit.addSerializer( contentType, serializer )`

 ```javascript
 var yaml = require( "js-yaml" );